BryonyPearce - blogs

 With Chris’ England kickboxing squad picking up a total of 11 world championship medals in their 2012 meet, the new year will bring higher expectations and greater goals for the highly regarded coach as he gears his team towards an- other successful fighting year.

-While most were left fighting through boggy underfoot at Knowsley Safari Park, treacherous conditions played in Steve’s favour as he strode away to a four second conquest.
+While most were left fighting through boggy underfoot at Knowsley Safari Park, treacherous conditions played in Vernon’s favour as he strode away to a four second conquest.

 “The conditions were certainly horrific.
-Seven miles of ice slush and mud was really tough, but I always relish in the tougher conditions so I was confident of winning,” Steve added.
+Seven miles of ice slush and mud was really tough, but I always relish in the tougher conditions so I was confident of winning,” Vernon added.

 With this phenomenal feat in the bag, the Stockport Harrier athlete will no doubt exuberate confidence as he sets his sights on the National Cross Country Championships in just three weeks time.